 Abdullah b.
 Umar stated:

-“The Messenger of Allah (s.a.v.) made the fitre or the Ramadan donation obligatory to be given for every male, female, free person and slave as much as a sa’ of dates or a sa’ of barley.
+“The Messenger of Allah (s.a.v.) made the fitre or the Ramadan donation obligatory to be given for every male, female, free person and captive as much as a sa’ of dates or a sa’ of barley.
 People evaluated it to be equal to half sa’ of wheat.”

-Fasting is compulsory for every Muslim; male, female, free or slave.
+Fasting is compulsory for every Muslim; male, female, free or captive.
 The hadiths above have explained that, sadaqat al-fitr is compulsory, as well.
 The expression “For those who are able to fast it” is in full compliance with this hadith.

 27.1.2.
 The Pronoun Referring to ‘Fasting the Same Number on Other Days’